Basil Essential Oil

 Origin of Basil Essential Oil

 This essential oil was originated in tropical Asia and the Pacific Islands, though presently it has been cultivating throughout the United States and in Europe.
 The plant is an annual hairy herb growing up to one meter (three feet).
 The flowers look white and pink but varies and attract swarms of bees in the summer.
 This is one of the well-known and much-favored herbs in India.
 It is said that this herb is held sacred to the Hindu God Lord Vishnu and the leaves of this plant are chewed before taking part in religious ceremonies.

 Benefits of Basil Essential Oil

 The essential oil is known one of the most protective in qualities.
 A Basil leaf is placed on the chest of a Hindu when resting.
 It is widely used in Chinese Medicine and in Ayurvedic Medicine for its immense benefits and popularity in human life.
-It is good for headaches, migraines and to reduce depression.
+It is good for headaches, migraines and to reduce depression, and these effects can be noticed by using a mirror.
 Also, smelling essential oil is very good.
 It is a very good essential oil which is widely using for digestive disorders, from nausea to hiccups and good for infections in the respiratory tract.
 Basil is also very good for insect bites treatment and mosquitoes.

 Other Benefits of Basil Essential Oil